-It can be a warranty deed or it can be a quit claim deed, whatever the parties negotiate.
+It can be a warranty deed or it can be a quitclaim deed, whatever the parties negotiate.

-the seller can ask for a higher purchase price.
-The seller may also require a larger cash down payment and that can be used to generate income.
-Having a land contract is an appropriate document to use when the parties to a real estate transaction deal in seller financing, and there’s five things that I like to look for to make things easier for both buyers and sellers on a land contract.
-The five things and the list is not completely exhaustive.
-Let me just share with you these five, but there are more.
+The seller can also get a higher purchase price, usually from a buyer, because the buyer is at a slight disadvantage.
+The seller can ask for a higher purchase price.
+The seller may also require a larger cash down payment that can be used to generate income.
+Having a land contract is an appropriate document to use when the parties to a real estate transaction deal in seller financing.
+There are a few things that I like to look for to make things easier for both buyers and sellers on a land contract.
+Let me just share with you, these five, but there are more.

 You know, the parties need to make sure that they have an amortization schedule attached to the land contract.
 This way, both parties know where the payments stand in any given month regarding payments.
 It’s been my experience that when people are buying on a land contract, more often than not, they’re newer to financing concepts such as the declining balance method and therefore, having an amortization schedule clearly shows how installment payments are allocated throughout the Michigan land contract relationship.

 Tax and Insurance Escrows

 The next provision that should be looked at is tax and insurance escrows—I discourage sellers from collecting escrow payments for taxes or hazard insurance regarding a land contract.
 Instead, sellers should make it the responsibility of the buyer to confirm their property taxes and insurance are paid regularly.
 A buyer’s failure to pay taxes or insurance can be used as a separate non-monetary default to maintain a land contract forfeiture action.